-- 1. City of North Vancouver Hydronic Heat Energy Service Bylaw, 2004, No. 7575, Amendment Bylaw, 2017, No. 8596 - 2.
-Report from the Director of LEC entitled "Heat Recovery from the New North Shore Wastewater Treatment Plant", dated July 19, 2017 (1553135) - 3.
-Summary of LEC revenue and expenses 2004 2016 - 4.
-City of North Vancouver Consolidated Hydronic Heat Energy Service Bylaw, 2004, No. 7575 (もつるも)
+- 1. City of North Vancouver Hydronic Heat Energy Service Bylaw, 2004, No. 7575, Amendment Bylaw, 2018, No. 8656 - 2.
+Report from the Director of LEC entitled "Heat Recovery from the New North Shore Wastewater Treatment Plant", dated July 19, 2017 - 3.
+Summary of LEC revenue and expenses 2004 2017 - 4.
+City of North Vancouver Consolidated Hydronic Heat Energy Service Bylaw, 2004, No. 7575

 This report provides an overview of past rate setting and the rationale for rate adjustments to the Meter and Capacity Charges.
 Lonsdale Energy Corp.
-(LEC) recommends adjusting both the Meter and Capacity charges by the Consumer Price Index (CPI) rate of inflation.
-This adjustment allows LEC's rates to account for a general increase in purchasing costs.
+(LEC) recommends adjusting both the Meter and Capacity charges by the Consumer Price Index (CPI) rate of inflation to account for a general increase in purchasing costs.
 LEC's Commodity Charge continues to be adjusted based on the cost of natural gas and therefore is not adjusted for inflation.

-LEC is also recommending a 5% increase to the Capacity Charge after adjustment for the rate of inflation.
-As per a report reviewed at the July 24, 2017 Council meeting (Attachment 2), staff indicated that LEC would file for this additional annual increase of 5% during the next 5 year to fund LEC's costs for the recovery of heat from the North Shore Wastewater Treatment Plant (NSWWTP) based on the agreement signed between LEC and the Greater Vancouver Sewerage and Drainage District (GVS&DD) on October 05, 2017, as well as to allow the timely reimbursements of LEC's loans from the City of North Vancouver (CNV).
-The increase is expected to increase the total amount invoiced to customers by approximately 15% above the rate of inflation over 5 years.
-LEC's proposed rate adjustment consists in the following:
+LEC is also recommending a 5% increase to the Capacity Charge after the adjustment for the rate of inflation.
+In the report "Heat Recovery from the New North Shore Wastewater Treatment Plant", reviewed at the July 24, 2017, Council meeting (Attachment 2), staff indicated that LEC would file for this additional annual increase of 5% as part of a 5 year plan to fund LEC's costs for the recovery of heat from the North Shore Wastewater Treatment Plant (NSWWTP).
+The increase is to insure LEC has the capital to cover the additional costs outlined in the agreement signed between LEC and the Greater Vancouver Sewerage and Drainage District (GVS&DD) on October 5, 2017, as well as to allow the timely reimbursements of LEC's loans from the City of North Vancouver (the City).
+Given that the increase impacts only the Capacity Charge, the net increase of the total amount invoiced is expected to be 3% per year or cumulatively, approximately 15% above the rate of inflation over a 5 year period.
+LEC's proposed rate adjustment for 2018 consists of the following: